 Fortunately, accessing sexual health services in Austria is fairly straightforward.
 However, you will first need to arrange insurance with a public health insurance company (Krankenkassen).
 There are several of these in Austria, but the largest is Österreichische Gesundheitskasse (ÖGK).

 Notably, your health insurance can be private, public, or a combination of both.
 There are many private health insurance providers in Austria, all of which are regulated by the Financial Market Authority.
-International providers offering coverage in Austria include:
+Expats in Austria can also benefit from international insurance, which covers medical treatment in Austria and abroad.
+Global providers include:

 Once you have arranged your insurance, you will receive a health insurance card (e-card).
 You must bring this with you when you visit the doctor.
 Notably, if you are from the European Union (EU), European Economic Area (EEA), or Switzerland, and are only staying in Austria temporarily, you may use your European Health Insurance Card (EHIC) to access sexual health services in Austria.